2026 Legislative Priorities

 RIBBE SUPPORTS more equitable state and local funding for K-12 to ensure that all students have access to the resources they need to succeed.
 Rhode Island needs to address the gap in funding between more affluent districts and schools in the urban core.

-Teacher Professional Development and Recruitment:
+Teacher Professional Development & Recruitment

 RIBBE SUPPORTS continuing investments that support high-quality and curriculum-driven professional development for educators.
 For recent investments in high-quality curriculum for math, ELA, and Science to be effective, we must continue to support professional development in these areas.